MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-cze-vat-declaration-tax-declaration-model.md

 This section describes the sections and rows of the VAT declaration, calculations, and relations between the VAT declaration and VAT control statement.

 To generate the VAT declaration and VAT control statement automatically, first create enough sales tax codes to keep separate VAT accounting for each box on the VAT declaration.
 You must also associate **Sales tax codes** with the **Lookup result** of the **Lookup for the VAT declaration boxes** in the **Application specific parameters** of the VAT declaration format and VAT control statement format.
-You can find more details about how to set up **Application specific parameters** in the [Set up parameters for declarations fields](#set-up-parameters-for-declarations-fields) section later in this topic.
+You can find more details about how to set up application specific parameters in the [Set up parameters for declarations fields](#set-up-parameters-for-declarations-fields) section later in this topic.

-The **Application specific parameters – lookup result** column in the following table shows you which **Lookup result** is preconfigured for a specific VAT declaration row in the VAT declaration format and VAT control statement format.
+The **Lookup result** column in the table in Section 1, shows you which **Lookup result** is preconfigured for a specific VAT declaration row in the VAT declaration format and VAT control statement format.
 Use this information to correctly associate sales tax codes with the lookup result, and subsequently with the VAT declaration row.

 > [!NOTE]
-> If you configure Sales tax codes for posting incoming reverse charge VAT with **Use tax**, you should associate your Sales tax codes with the lookup result that contains UseTax in the name, for example for EU purchases, configure **EUPurchaseGoodsUseTaxStandard** for **Use tax** sales tax codes, or **EUPurchaseGoodsVATPayableStandard** for sales tax codes with Reverse charge.
-See [Reverse charges](https://docs.microsoft.com/dynamics365/finance/localizations/emea-reverse-charge) topic for additional details for configuring Reverse charge VAT.
+> If you configure Sales tax codes for posting incoming reverse charge VAT with **Use tax**, you should associate your sales tax codes with the lookup result that contains **UseTax** in the name.
+For example, for EU purchases, configure **EUPurchaseGoodsUseTaxStandard** for **Use tax** sales tax codes, or **EUPurchaseGoodsVATPayableStandard** for sales tax codes with a reverse charge.
+For more information about configuring reverse charge VAT, see [Reverse charges](emea-reverse-charge.md).

 VAT declaration format in the Czech Republic contains the following sections: